Harem, Syria

 Harem or Harim (حَارِم, also Ḥāram), is a Syrian city within the Idlib Governorate.
 It has an altitude of 160 meters and a population of 21,934.
-Harem is situated on the border with Turkey, 55 km west of Aleppo.
+Harem is situated in northwestern Syria on the border with Turkey, 55 km west of Aleppo.

 History

 The city lies along the route between Antioch and Aleppo, and has existed since the Byzantine era.